News more »

 Clifford “Cliff” Cawthon – Advocacy Director/Vice President: Clifford “Cliff” (to his family, friends and comrades) Cawthon is an politico, organizer, and writer from New York’s second city, Buffalo’ NY.
 He came to Seattle to find opportunities outside of the limits of Buffalo and the rust belt.
 In 2014 after travelling across the Atlantic and working for UFCW Local 1 in his hometown.
 Seattle, has now become his adopted home.
 He’s a very proud resident of Seattle’s south end.
 He’s lived in Mt.
 Baker, South Park and Hillman City.
 He is currently the Lead Organizer for Standing Against Foreclosures and Evictions, after he fought against slumlords at his former apartment complex in South Park.
 He holds a MA in Human Rights and Political Science and he continues to fight for everyday people and against gentrification in his new home, South Seattle.

-Liz Etta – Finance Director/Treasurer: After spending her childhood in state subsidized housing, Liz developed a keen interest in achieving economic equality and true housing justice.
+Liz Dupee – Finance Director/Treasurer: After spending her childhood in Section 8 housing, Liz developed a keen interest in achieving economic equality and true housing justice.
 Liz has worked as a fundraiser for student scholarships, foreign policy reform, and political campaigns at the local and national levels.
 In her time with the TU, Liz has served as a legal intern, Development & Policy Analyst, Operations Director, and Executive Director.
 She has a B.A. in African American Studies, where Liz’s primary research areas included gentrification, civic participation, linguistic bias, and economic instability affecting low-income communities.
-Currently, she is a law student at Seattle University School of Law and is the director of the Washington Democracy Hub.
+Currently, she is a law student at Seattle University School of Law and is the director of the Washington Democracy Hub, a project focused on the creation and implementation of a long-term democracy reform agenda in Washington State.
 Liz is a firm believer that housing is a human right and plans to utilize her experience in development, finance, and policy to increase the TU’s capacity for further successes in tenant’s rights and housing justice.

 Nashira Ellis: Nashira is a native of Spokane and a mother of three.
 She is serving on the TU board as a former Housing Choice Voucher holder, and has been displaced at least 5 times with 2 unlawful evictions, having spent some time homeless in Spokane.
 Nashira has a wide range of interests and firmly believes that no person in America should go without food or housing.
 She’s interested addressing housing affordability in Spokane as a means to prevent homelessness.